mui/material-ui/docs/src/pages/careers/react-tech-lead-core.md

 # React Tech Lead - Core

-<p class="description">You will lead the development of MUI Core, positioning the library as the industry standard for design teams while doubling the adoption of the library.</p>
+<p class="description">You will lead the development of MUI Core, positioning the library as the industry standard for design teams while doubling its adoption.</p>

 ## Details of the Role